 - Have a high school GPA of 2.5 or above and an ACT score of 21 or above (or an SAT score of 1060 or above)

 - Demonstrate academic and leadership potential as well as the desire and commitment to develop further as a learner and leader while in college.

 The $2,500 scholarship is awarded annually to Bridge Scholars who maintain a college GPA of at least 2.5 and meet program participation requirements.

 Apply by March 31

 - Northwestern offers semester-long study abroad programs in Oman, Romania and dozens of other countries around the globe.
 Learn more

-- Spring Service Partnership trips offered each March give students cross-cultural experiences here in the U.S. and at four international sites.
+- Spring Service Partnership trips offered each March give students cross-cultural experiences here in the U.S. and internationally.
 Learn more

 - Northwestern's Summer of Service program gives students the opportunity to spend up to 10 weeks serving in an overseas hospital, school, refugee camp or other mission setting.
 Learn more

 A 10-member team of faculty, staff and students, the Diversity Resource Committee promotes the biblical values of intercultural competence and racial reconciliation.
 The committee works to strengthen multicultural education and awareness through student programs, curriculum development, diversity training, and campus-wide structural change.
 It also supports the recruitment and retention of an ethnically diverse faculty, staff, Board of Trustees and student body.

 Guided by the biblical narrative of creation, fall, redemption and restoration, Northwestern College strives to pursue God’s redeeming work in the world by courageously and faithfully engaging the fullness of our similarities and differences in our learning and living together.